w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 ![Nominating validators](/img/NPoS/nominate.png)

 Select them, confirm the transaction, and you're done - you are now nominating.
-You should notice your balance increasing shortly.
+Your nominations will become active in the next era.
+Eras last four hours on Kusama - depending on when you do this, your nominations may become active almost immediately, or you may have to wait almost the entire four hours before your nominations are active.
+You can chek how far along Kusama is in the current era on the [Staking page](https://polkadot.js.org/apps/#/staking).

+Assuming at least one of your nominations ends up in the active validator set, you will start to get rewards allocated to you.
+In order to claim them (i.e., add them to your account), you must manually claim them.
+See the [Claiming Rewards](learn-staking#claiming-rewards) section of the Staking wiki page for more details.

 ### Step 3: Stop nominating